vriesm060/react-native-course/README.md

 ---

 # Combining React Native frontend with NodeJS Backend

-I setup a React Native app for the home listing App using the React Native features I've learned in previous sections.
-Setting it up with a stack and tab navigation.
+I setup a React Native app for the [Home Listing App][3.0] using the React Native features I've learned in previous sections.
+Setting it up with a stack and tab navigator.

-### Connect React Native to the server
+## Connect React Native to the server
 Fetch the data from the server in an action and pass this data through the reducer to the components that will take it in.

 ```